History & Staff

 Our History

-During 1977, William J. McDonough and his brother-in-law Robert L. Potterfield III saw the need for a new funeral home in Leesburg, Virginia.
-A funeral home that would put great emphasis on the service aspects of the industry and serve each family with out regard to race, creed or station in life, with the highest quality of professional service and sincerity.
+In1977, William “Bill” J. McDonough and his brother-in-law Robert L. Potterfield III, saw the need for a new funeral home in Leesburg, Virginia.
+A funeral home that would put great emphasis on the service aspects of the industry and serve each family without regard to race, creed or station in life, with the highest quality of professional service and sincerity.

 In August 1980 the Brown Funeral Home of Lovettsville, Virginia was purchased from Renice and his wife Lucille Brown.
 Brown Funeral Home began as a furniture and coffin business operated by Elijah Goodhart up until the early 1920s.